slidevjs/slidev/guide/syntax.md

 Refer to [customization](/custom/) for more details.

-## Code Snippet
+## Code Blocks

-A big reason I am building Slidev is needing to make my code look just right in the slides.
+One big reason I am building Slidev is needing to make my code look just right in the slides.
 So just as you expected, you can use Markdown flavored code block to highlight your code.

 ~~~ts
 //```ts